 - Flexing the foot – lifting the toes toward the knee.

 - It helps push the body forward and allows jumping, ankle rotation, and foot flexing.

 The overuse of the calf muscles usually causes calf soreness, discomfort, and pain.
 Over time, tiny tears develop in the muscles of the lower legs and calves.
 Repeated use can lead to more severe injury or condition without proper treatment.
 Conditions include:

 The most common injury is a strain.
-Strains happen when the muscle fibers are overused and get stretched too far and/or tear.
+Strains happen when the muscle fibers are overused, stretched too far, and/or tear.
 However, the fibers may not tear in that instance, and so the tear could occur at a later time while doing a basic movement like slightly bending or kneeling to tie a shoe.
 This is when individuals wonder how a tear happened with a simple action.
 But the tear was already present, just not fully torn.

 Muscle cramps and muscle spasms in the calves can be excruciating limiting mobility.
 Calf cramps can happen during the day or at night.
 They can result from several factors that include:

 Healthcare providers call this strain tennis leg because it happens when the leg extends and the foot flexes.
 Tennis players are in this position when they serve and push themselves off into motion; however, it can happen in any sport, job, or chore that involves the same movement.
 This type of muscle strain injury affects the gastrocnemius muscle.